AlinaTendler/LHL-Project-1-SQL/README.md

 ## Process
-  1. Downloading and examining CSV files: Before importing data into the database, I
+  1. Downloading and examining CSV files: Before importing data into the database, I "pre-cleaned" it (trimmed, removed duplicates, etc.).
+For more details, please see cleaning_data.md.
+After pre-cleaning, I created a database and tables using the pgAdmin interface and imported data.
+  2. Cleaning: removing duplicates, formatting,

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)